armadaproject/armada/internal/lookoutui/src/analytics/README.md

     method: attribute | class # specify if analytic solution uses HTML attributes or css class
     eventAttribute: "data-foo-event" # analytic solution base identifier for events
     dataAttribute: "data-foo-data" # analytic solution base identifier for data associated with an event
+    userIdentify:
+      provider: foo # name of analytic solution in browsers window
+      identifyPararm: distinctID # required parameter for analytic solutions which use object for input
 ```

 This will result in a analytics script being added to the `<head>` element